pulsar-edit/pulsar/PULL_REQUEST_TEMPLATE.md

+# This document has nothing to do with Pulsar, and should be removed.
+If this is not the case, this message should be removed.

 ⚛👋 Hello there!
 Welcome.
 Please follow the steps below to tell us about your contribution.

 1. Copy the correct template for your contribution